jgdigitaljedi/portfolio2016/README.md

  	- delay distance options card rendering until possible options are calculated
  - Eventually add a blog

  ### Todos that came to my attention after deployment

  - get https working because geolocation no longer works without it
  - figure out why the game library page won't hit the API on the server when it has no issues in development environment
  - fix overflow issue with sun/moon on home page when near 7:00
+ - projects modal, contact page, and rrr enter location page don't work as intended on mobile